NICHD-BSPC/training/source/ssh.rst

 - Log in to your GitHub account, GitLab account, or any other services that use SSH keys.
-Paste the contents of ``~/.ssh/id_ed25519.pub`` into the settings of your account profile
+Paste the contents of ``~/.ssh/id_ed25519.pub`` into the settings of your account profile.

-- Once per session run this to load your key into memory:
+- Once per bash session, run this to load your key into memory for the duration of that session:

   .. code-block:: bash